 Be sure the food you're reheating has been handled and stored properly.
 Heating may not destroy all the microorganisms in food that was left at room temperature or stored too long.
 Heat may not destroy toxins produced by some types of bacteria.
-If you are in doubt about the safety of the food, it is always best to throw it out.
+If you are in doubt about the safety of the food, throw it out.

 When reheating soup, liquids and foods in sauces or gravy, always stir before as well as during and after microwaving.
-Stir these foods when reheating on a conventional range as well.
+Stir these foods when reheating on a conventional range as

-Allow microwave reheated foods to stand briefly before eating them.
+Allow microwave reheated foods to stand a couple of minutes before eating them.